ClaireaLLL/computing-work/The Masqueraded truth.md

   "Why do you care, b_tch?"
   "Oh, you called me a b_tch?
 HA, yea that's clever, I'm a B_TCH!
 HAHAHAHAHAHA..."

   "Just LEAVE HER ALONE!"
 A slender boy stepped foot into Lilth's bedroom.
-Before anyone could react, icicles grew from the ceiling, wrapping around the bully's neck, arms and legs.
+Before anyone could react, thorns grew from the ceiling, wrapping around the bully's neck, arms and legs.
   "AAAAAAAAAAAAUGHHHHH!!!!!!"
 She screamed at the top of her lungs, while Lilth watched in amusement as the suffocating girl's face turned purple, then red, then white.
   "Don't worry about Siera," Zion came in and put his arm around Lilth's shoulders.
   "She's really a pain in the a**," he lamented.